Cooking chicken tenders in the microwave is a fast and easy solution to your last-minute meal challenge.

 Chicken tenders that have only been partially cooked before being frozen, though, can contain bacteria.
-So look for labels that indicate that the nuggets have been fully cooked ahead of time to ensure quick cooking and prevent food-borne illness.
+So look for labels that indicate the nuggets have been fully cooked ahead of time to ensure quick cooking and prevent food-borne illness.

-Remove your bag of chicken tenders from the refrigerator or freezer and take out the number of tenders you're planning to serve.
+- Remove your bag of chicken tenders from the refrigerator or freezer and take out the number of tenders you're planning to serve.

-- Use a small plate for one or two servings, or a larger one for multiple servings.
-Don't stack the chicken tenders on top of each other because this causes uneven cooking; if they don't fit in a single layer, use a bigger plate.
+- Use a small plate for 1 or 2 servings, or a larger one for multiple servings.
+Don't stack the chicken tenders on top of each other, as this causes uneven cooking.
+If they don't fit in a single layer, use a bigger plate.

 - Cook time varies depending on how many you're cooking.
-For example, five tenders require up to 60 seconds to cook, while 15 tenders can take 2 ½ minutes.
+For example, 5 tenders require up to 60 seconds to cook, while 15 tenders can take 2 1/2 minutes.
 Refer to the package for specific cook times.

-- Transfer the tenders to a serving plate using tongs and let the them cool off for up to two minutes before eating.
+- Transfer the tenders to a serving plate using tongs and let the them cool off for up to 2 minutes before eating.